julianadiazo/AnalyticsPortfolio/README.md

 1. Table Creation: https://github.com/julianadiazo/SQL/blob/main/Professional/Snowflake/SimpleTableCreationSnowflake
 2. Data Backfill: https://github.com/julianadiazo/SQL/blob/main/Professional/Snowflake/BackfillForSnowflakeTable

+## SQL: View Creation in Snowflake

+This is a view created on top of several tables availablen in the Snowflake Architecture for the project I was working on.
+This view was created specifically to pull data for a Power BI report.
+The code has been altered for security reasons.
+You can find the code here: https://github.com/julianadiazo/SQL/blob/main/Professional/Snowflake/ViewCreation.sql

 ## Python: Training Codility
 This is a demo task for codility.
 Write a function: that, given an array A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.
 For example, given A = [1, 3, 6, 4, 1, 2], the function should return 5.